Buying a House in Denmark as Expat (2024): All You Need to Know

 If you plan to buy for the medium/long-term — so five years plus — go ahead.
 Especially:

-a) If it’s an apartment, as if you buy and move in this year you can skip much higher taxes, and b) You’re paying already a lot in rent — so you can stomach the higher interest rates.
+a) If it’s an apartment, as if you buy and move in this year you can skip much higher taxes, and

 BUT — If you’re looking into a shorter-time frame — e.g. you plan to live in Denmark for only the next 1–3 years, or you just want to speculate — then I would be a bit more wary.